 Cookies are files which are downloaded to the user's computer/Smartphone/tablet when they access certain web pages.

 As well as "traditional" cookies, there are other mechanisms and technologies to store this type of information.
-This website, through its own domain or authorised third parties from their own domains, may use tracking pixels or web beacons, fingerprinting or local and browser session storage to store information, which generally relates to the user's browsing and is always hashed.
-We recommend checking your browser settings to limit or prevent these techniques, if you wish.
+This Website, through its own domain or authorised third parties from their own domains, may use tracking pixels or web beacons, fingerprinting or local and browser session storage to store information, which generally relates to the user's browsing and is always hashed.
+We recommend checking your browser settings to limit or prevent this technology, if you wish.

 What types of cookies are there?

 1. By the entity managing the team or domain from where the cookies are sent and the data processed: